 - The Winery – a fun wine bar with an eclectic interior.
 Check out both the ground floor and mezzanine levels.
 And don’t miss their disco brunch!

-- The Clock – enjoy a meal and a cocktail at The Clock where you can enjoy the casual atmosphere.
-Choose one of the seats on the second-floor balcony, and you can people watch the night away.
+- The Clock – enjoy a meal and a cocktail at The Clock, where you can enjoy the casual atmosphere.
+Choose one of the seats on the second-floor balcony, and you can people-watch the night away.

-If you have more time in Sydney
+If you have more than 3 days in Sydney

-Spend the day exploring Sydney’s Royal National Park which is just 35km south of Sydney.
+- Day trip to Royal National Park – spend the day exploring Sydney’s Royal National Park which is just 35km south of Sydney.
 See Wattamolla, the Sea Cliff Bridge and the wonderous Figure 8 Pools.

-Where to stay in Sydney
+Where to stay in Sydney as a solo traveller

-- Each guest has their own bunk bed with a privacy curtain and locker.
-Choose from a female dormitory room, a mixed dormitory room or your double or twin room.
+- The Pod Sydney ($) – Each guest has their own bunk bed with a privacy curtain and locker.
+Choose from a female or mixed dormitory room or your double or twin room.
 The hostel is conveniently located near Central Railway Station.

 - Check prices & reviews: Agoda